Saleem Ali (academic): Research Work

 Professor Ali's research appointments have included, a Baker Foundation Research Fellowship at Harvard Business School, a Bellagio Residency with the Rockefeller Foundation and a parliamentary internship at the British House of Commons.
 He has taught courses on environmental planning, conflict resolution, industrial ecology, research methods and technical writing (he received the Kristen Finnegan Prize for tutoring MIT students in writing skills in 1999) and has been is actively involved in online learning platforms such as EdX (through Columbia University's Center for Sustainable Investment).
+In 2025 he was selected for the Hanse-Wissenschaftskolleg Institute for Advanced Study Fellowship in Germany and also received the Alexander von Humboldt Research Award in Berlin in June 2026.

 Prior to embarking on an academic career, Dr. Ali worked as an environmental health and safety professional at General Electric.
 He also served as a consultant for the Environmental Protection Agency, Fish and Wildlife Service, and Health Canada.
 Yet other of his projects included a mining impact prospectus for the Crow Nation and research assistance to Cultural Survival.

-He has also served as an editor for the University of Chicago Press book series on environmental science, law and policy. and is a Senior Fellow of the Foreign Policy Research Institute.
+He has also served as a Senior Fellow of the Foreign Policy Research Institute and is currently a Senior Fellow with Delphi Global.
 During the COVID pandemic, he collaborated with film-maker Alex Tyson to produce and screen-write a short film on the hidden materials behind the infrastructure needed to work from home titled "Material Zoom" which was profiled by the United Nations Environment Programme.
+His TED Talk on the idea of a Minerals Trust for the Green Transition was featured by the Rockefeller Foundation in their "Big Bets" series.